HeiderSati/GoProFilenameFix/README.md

 I hope this helps, it certanly made my life much easier as importing many footage into my video editing can now appear in a serial manner.

+Tested with my MacBookPro all working fine.

+Doing this on the memory stick directly also works fine, note the script only rename these files, no copying involved so it's quick and does not take any additional space.

 Shout if you need any further help.